theguly/iris-doc-src/docs/operations/api.md

 ## How to use
-The API token is a Bearer and needs to be present in the header `Authorization` when issuing requests.
+The API token is used as a Bearer and needs to be present in the header `Authorization` when issuing requests.
 For example, to list all the cases:

 ```bash